Whiskey dreams are still the same..

 Whiskey dreams are still the same.

-I would allow the world to be free of war and hate.
+I would allow the world to be free.

 Till the light of the morning.”

 We order more whiskey and tell stories of woman and adventure.

 Iran today is holding our people hostage today.

 The USA is broke with no place to seek help.

 Poor Jimmy Carter had a big mess to fix.

 “My world is crying like a forgotten child.